-If successful, you will see the command output with the following for each scheduled system:
+If successful, the command output for each scheduled system will look like this:

+'''

-- 1. Scheduling Product migration for system mpm-sles152-1 - 2.
-Scheduled action ID: 66
+Scheduling Product migration for system mpm-sles152-1 Scheduled action ID: 66\,

+'''

 You can also track the action, in this case the dry run, in the Web UI for a given system in the group.
 From the system details page of the client, Navigate to Events > History.
 If there are any failures during the dry run, the system should be investigated.